Skip to content

 string state = 2; // INSTALLED | WAITING | ACTIVE | STOPPING | UNLOADED | FAILED

-string last_error = 3;
+string last_error = 3; // non-empty only when state=FAILED

-int64 updated_at_ms= 4;
+int64 updated_at_ms = 4;

 }